Ludus Novus — The One Thing

 That's the job.

 You don't have an information problem.
-You have too many fronts and no order to them — you don't know which one to fix first.
+You have too many fronts and no order to them.
+You don't know which one to tackle first.

-That's not solved with more analysis.
-It's solved with a different kind of looking.
-In 90 minutes, I look at three levels at once:
+This isn't about more analysis.
+It's about a different kind of looking.
+You answer a few sharp questions in advance, I prepare on your case.
+In the 90 minutes, we look at three levels together:

 Numbers & Strategy